chrisseaton/yeomanry-handbook/notes/cheshire-yeomanry/nomrolls/officers.md

 ## 1874

-* V A Grosvenor, Earl
+* V A Grosvenor, Earl Grosvenor

 ## 1875